 What They Look Like

-At a quick glance, a bed bug will look simular to a carpet beetle.
-If you stuck them side by side, the small size of each can make it exceedingly tough to tell the difference.
+At a glance, a bed bug will look similar to a carpet beetle.
+If you stick them side by side, the small size of each can make it exceedingly tough to tell the difference.
 However, if you look a bit harder, you will notice that when it comes to carpet beetles vs bed bugs, there are quite a few differences in how they look.

 - A carpet beetle will have striped or spotted coloring on their back.
 These colors will normally be black, yellow, white, and brown.
 It may be tough to tell, though.
 However, if you see spotting or stripes then you know that you are dealing with a carpet beetle.